theyakka/qr.flutter/README.md

 - Supports QR code versions 1 - 40
 - Error correction / redundancy
 - Configurable output size, padding, background and foreground colors
+- Export to image data to save to file or use in memory
 - No internet connection required

 # Installing